 Activities and Fun Stuff

 So what is it like working here?
 Well, it’s honestly one of the most satisfying experiences ever.
-I get to live on the biggest lake in the park and enjoy all that the mountains have to offer.
+I chose to work in Signal Mountain Lodge, which is a lakefront resort just south of Jackson Lake.
+I got to live on the biggest lake in the park and enjoy all that the mountains have to offer.
 There’s so much hiking, biking, fishing, paddle boarding, kayaking, horseback riding, and climbing you can do!
-Every weekend, my boyfriend and I make it a point to go hiking somewhere new.
+Every weekend, my boyfriend and I made it a point to go hiking somewhere new.
 Expert tip- never hike alone and ALWAYS bring bear spray with you in the Tetons or anywhere that you know has bears.

 Here are just a few pictures of the surroundings you can find in the Tetons: